 The Chuckwalla is large ground dwelling lizard that spends most of its time basking on rocks.
 They reach sizes of 400mm (16 inch) and are herbivorous, feeding on plant matter.

-Desert Iguanas reach an adult size of 250-400mm (10-16 inch).
-They live in hot arid, sandy areas of Mojave and Sonoran deserts of southeastern California, southern Nevada and western Arizona.
+Desert Iguanas live in hot arid, sandy areas of Mojave and Sonoran deserts of southeastern California, southern Nevada and western Arizona.
 They are a medium sized lizard reaching a total length of 16 inches.

 Egyptian UromastyxUromastyx aegypticus